-Platform-as-a-Service (PaaS) is the next layer up from IaaS in the cloud computing service model.
+Platform-as-a-service (PaaS) is the next layer in the cloud computing service model.
 It provides developers with a platform for building applications.
 Most PaaS offerings include development tools, middleware, operating systems, databases and database management, and infrastructure.
 A PaaS provider either manages the infrastructure themselves or purchases it as a service from an IaaS provider.

 Fewer resources dedicated to server maintenance: With IaaS, a company has essentially outsourced server purchasing, maintenance, and updating to the IaaS provider.
 This is typically cheaper and requires less time and labor from internal teams than they would need to host their own infrastructure.